Evidence — Key Findings from 1,227 Arkansas Public Records

-Key findings from more than 1,200 public records obtained through two rounds of FOIA requests to four Arkansas state agencies
+Key findings from more than 1,200 public records obtained through three rounds of FOIA requests to Arkansas state agencies

 Our research

-Arkansans for Retirement Transparency has analyzed more than 1,200 public records from two rounds of Freedom of Information Act (FOIA) requests to four Arkansas state agencies: the State Treasury, ATRS, APERS, and the Auditor of State.
-The first round (August 2025) covered all four agencies; the second round (February–March 2026) produced responses from all four: Treasury (118 documents), APERS (16 documents including an 8,648-page production), ATRS (7 documents, partial response), and the Auditor of State (124 documents from three custodians, delivered March 3, 2026 via flash drive).
+Arkansans for Pension Integrity has analyzed more than 1,200 public records from three rounds of Freedom of Information Act (FOIA) requests to Arkansas state agencies: the State Treasury, ATRS, APERS, the Auditor of State, and ASHERS.
+The first round (August 2025) covered four agencies; the second round (February–March 2026) produced responses from all four: Treasury (118 documents), APERS (16 documents including an 8,648-page production), ATRS (7 documents, partial response), and the Auditor of State (124 documents from three custodians, delivered March 3, 2026 via flash drive).
+The third round (March 2026) expanded to ASHERS, ASPRS, and LOPFI — ASHERS delivered 5 documents, ASPRS confirmed no responsive records, and LOPFI confirmed no responsive records and no current holdings of the bonds under investigation (April 9, 2026).
+Five of six pension agencies have responded; a FOIA request to the sixth (AJRS, the Arkansas Judicial Retirement System) was filed May 8, 2026 — response pending.
+Total corpus: 1,227 documents across three FOIA rounds.

 Every claim on this site is backed by documents in the public record.
 Below are the key findings.